 Liberties responded rapidly and transparently.
-We issued a detailed briefing paper outlining the potential dangers, coordinated a joint letter signed by over 150 organisations, and held meetings with EU policymakers to propose better alternatives.
-In parallel, we worked with the European Parliament to raise awareness among MEPs, many of whom later echoed our concerns during the legislative debates.
+We issued a detailed briefing paper outlining the potential dangers, coordinated a joint letter signed by over 150 organisations, and held meetings with EU policymakers to propose

 Beyond advocacy, we continued to champion stronger protections for human rights defenders (HRDs) in Europe.
 In a political environment increasingly hostile to activism, we believe it is vital to recognise and support those who risk their safety to defend rights and freedoms.
 Working with allies, Liberties launched a new initiative to establish an EU-wide protection mechanism for HRDs, and we co-hosted a high-level breakfast with the Belgian EU Presidency to build momentum behind this proposal.